jammymalina/aquiche/README.md

 ### Negative Caching

 It is possible to enable the negative caching.
 If the negative caching is enabled the errors are not raised but rather cached as if they were the actual results of the function call.
-The negative cache has separate expiration which is by default set to 10 seconds.
+The negative cache has a separate expiration which is by default set to 10 seconds.
 It is recommended to always set the negative cache expiration, preferably to a short duration.
 The negative caching is disabled by default.

 ```python
 from aquiche import alru_cache